scds/text-analysis-2/visualize.md

 ## Stopping the displaCy server

 The server that displaCy creates will continue to run until we stop the process in the console.
-To stop the command, use the small square icon at the top right of the console - which will be red when a command is running - or from Spyder's menu area: Consoles > Interrupt kernel.
+To stop the command, use the small square icon at the top right of the console - which will be red when a command is running - or choose "Interrupt kernel" from the IPython console menu, or from Spyder's menu area: Consoles > Interrupt kernel.

 ![](assets/img/console-stop.png)

-**IMPORTANT:** remember to stop the server process in the console when you are done with it by interrupting the kernel (choose "Interrupt kernel" from the IPython console menu).
+**IMPORTANT:** remember to stop the server process in the console when you are done with it by interrupting the kernel.
 You will not be able to type any other commands in the active console while the console is running the server, though you can open a new console in Spyer (`Ctrl` / `cmd` + `T`) if you want to perform another task concurrently.

 ## Outputting displaCy visualizations to HTML and SVG